btbytes/SilkHomeAssignment/README.md

 To install the application dependencies, run `poetry install` in the root of this project.

-To activate the python environment with all the dependcies installed, run `poetry shell`.
+To activate the python environment with all the dependencies installed, run `poetry shell`.

 All subsequent commands are assumed to be run inside that environment.

 Dependencies are captured in the `pyproject.toml` file.
-Some intersting ones are:
+Some interesting ones are:

 * Python 3.11 - this is the version I use on my dev laptop.
 * `atlassian-python-api` for interacting with Jira.